- Library Card Application

 Middletown Library users may request reconsideration of any circulating library item.
 The process must go through library administration.
 To request reconsideration, fill out the request form and give it to the MTPL administrative office.

 The Library reserves the right to suspend borrowing privileges to anyone who abuses library policy.
-This suspension may be temporary or permanent
+This suspension may be temporary or permanent.
+The Library reserves to right to suspend borrowing privileges based on outstanding fines.
+In the case of excessive fines, the Library reserves the right to suspend borrowing privileges of the entire household.

 Middletown Township Public Library does accept the donation of book and other materials.
 Once donated, the materials become the Library’s property and the Library reserves the right to use and dispose of them in the manner most useful to the Library.
-This could include adding them to the collection, sending them to the branches, giving them the the Middletown Library Foundation for their book sale, or disposing of them.
+This could include adding them to the collection, giving them the the Middletown Library Foundation for their book sale, or disposing of them.

 To donate materials to the library, please place the items in a plastic bag.
 Bring the items to the Main Branch and leave them on the loading dock at the back of the building for library employees.
 Any materials with bugs or mold will not be accepted.